itsmeakashgoyal/dotfiles/README.md

    ```sh
    cd ~/dotfiles
    ```
-3. Checkout master branch as master branch is specific to macOS setup.
+3. Run the installation script:
    ```sh
-    git checkout master
-    ```
-4. Run the installation script:
-   ```sh
    ./setup.sh
    ```
-5. Update the nvim and mybash git submodule
+4. Update the nvim git submodule
    - If it's the first time you check-out a repo you need to use --init first
     ```sh
     git submodule update --init --recursive